-A spermatocele, also known as a spermatic cyst, is a benign growth that develops on the epididymis, the coiled tube located on the upper side of the testicle that stores sperm.
+A spermatocele, also known as a spermatic cyst, is a benign growth that develops on the epididymis, the coiled tube located on the upper side of the testicle in which sperm is stored.
 Most spermatoceles are small and contain a milky fluid that may or may not contain sperm.
-They are usually harmless and may stay the same in size or may grow over time.
+Although usually harmless, they may sometimes enlarge and cause pain, in which case they may require treatment.

 Causes of a Spermatocele

 The precise reason spermatoceles develop is unknown, but possible causes may include a blockage within the tubes that drain sperm into the epididymis.
 Such a blockage may result from traumatic injury or inflammation, or from fetal exposure to diethylstilbestrol (DES), a synthetic form of estrogen used decades ago to prevent miscarriages.
 A spermatocele may also be a consequence of a vasectomy.

 Most men who develop spermatoceles do not experience any symptoms.
 Some patients may experience heaviness or dull pain within the scrotum, or may be able to palpate a mass behind and above the affected testicle.

 Most spermatoceles are discovered during a self-examination of the testicles or during a routine medical examination.
 Even though a spermatocele may not be generally uncomfortable, the patient may experience discomfort when the mass is palpated.
 It is important that a spermatocele be definitively diagnosed to rule out more serious causes for the swelling, such as a testicular tumor.
 Other tests that may be performed for this purpose are transillumination and ultrasound.